 The green restaurant makes use of solar panels to generate 40% of energy used within the restaurant.
-Propane provides with rest of energy that is used to fuel the kitchen appliances.
+Moreover, Propane provides with rest of energy that the restaurant utilizes to fuel the kitchen appliances.
 Recycled tires make the floor tiles.
 Daniel targets to inspire people by opening a chain of such restaurants all over the world.

-2. Saucy’s Walk-Up
+3. Saucy’s Walk-Up

-For his restaurant he used a 20-foot shipping container which is situated at the corner of Fifth Street and Bollingbrook Street.
-The Saucyâs Walk Up, as he named his restaurant, offers a wide variety of dressing for chicken.
-Customers can choose anything from mustard to a jalapeno sauce, to add taste to their chicken.
+For his restaurant, he used a 20-foot shipping container which is situated at the corner of Fifth Street and Bollingbrook Street.
+The Saucy Walk Up, as he named his restaurant, offers a wide variety of dressing for chicken.
+In addition, customers can choose anything from mustard to a jalapeno sauce, to add taste to their chicken.

-3. Sushi Box mobile restaurant
+5. Sushi Box mobile restaurant

-4. Red Fish Blue Fish
+7. Red Fish Blue Fish

 The Red Fish Blue Fish restaurant is located on a dock around Victoriaâs Inner Harbor.
 It is made by reusing a metal shipping container.
 Adding to the environmental friendly design, the owners choose to use recyclable products to cook sustainable fish.
 The restaurant serves all kinds of delicious sea food.

-5. Beitang Container Restaurant Project, Tianjin, China
+8. Beitang Container Restaurant Project, Tianjin, China

-6. Mobile Subway Restaurant
+9. Mobile Subway Restaurant